Sabbbir/Virtual_Photo_Booth_BASNet/README.md

 - Mobile application integration

 ## Acknowledgments

-This project builds upon the BASNet implementation by Qin et al. Special thanks to the CSE department for supporting this initiative during campus events.
+This project was developed during my bachelor's degree (4th year) under the supervision of Dr. A F M Shahab Uddin at the VMI Lab (Visual Machine Intelligence Lab), CSE Department, JUST.
+Special thanks to Dr. A F M Shahab Uddin sir for his guidance and support in implementing this initiative during our departmental event, CSE ByteBlast.

 ---